Foreign involvement in the Syrian civil war: Lebanon

-Lebanon's role in the Syrian Civil War has been limited, compared to the role of other regional and international actors.
-Lebanon is not officially involved in the conflict as a belligerent state, but has been greatly affected by it.
+Lebanon's role in the Syrian Civil War was less than that of other regional and international actors.
+Lebanon was not officially involved in the conflict as a belligerent state, but was greatly affected by it.

-Since 2011, Lebanon has absorbed Syrian refugees as well as provided humanitarian aid.
-According to the UNHCR, there were over 1 million Syrian refugees who had been registered in Lebanon in 2016.
-Nevertheless, this figure is likely largely underestimated since the UNHCR has stopped registering new Syrian refugees since May 2015 and it doesn't include individuals awaiting to be registered.
-Hence, precise figures of the number of Syrian people in Lebanon don't exist currently.
-Recent estimates were as high as 1,500,000 people.
+Beginning in 2011, Lebanon absorbed Syrian refugees and provided humanitarian aid.
+According to UNHCR, over 1 million Syrian refugees registered in Lebanon in 2016.
+This figure is likely significantly underestimated since UNHCR stopped registering Syrian refugees since May 2015 and excludes individuals waiting to be registered.
+Estimates were as high as 1,500,000 people in total.

-Between 2011 and 2017, fighting from the Syrian Civil War spilled over into Lebanon as opponents and supporters of the Syrian rebels travelled to Lebanon to fight and attack each other on Lebanese soil.
-The Syrian conflict has been described as having stoked a "resurgence of sectarian violence in Lebanon", with many of Lebanon's Sunni Muslims supporting the rebels in Syria, while many Shi'ites have supported Assad, whose Alawite minority is usually described as an offshoot of Shi'a Islam.
-Killings, unrest, and kidnappings of foreign citizens across Lebanon resulted.
+Between 2011 and 2017, fighting spilled into Lebanon as rebel opponents and supporters travelled to Lebanon to attack each other on Lebanese soil.
+The Syrian conflict created a "resurgence of sectarian violence in Lebanon"; many of Lebanon's Sunni Muslims supported the rebels, while many Shi'ites supported Assad (Syria's Alawite minority is usually described as a Shi'a offshoot).

-Hezbollah involvement in the Syrian Civil War has been substantial since the beginning of armed insurgency phase of the Syrian Civil War, and turned into active support and troop deployment from 2012 onwards.
-By 2014, Hezbollah involvement begun to turn steady in support of Syrian Ba'athist Government forces across Syria.
-Hezbollah deployed several thousand fighters in Syria and by 2015 lost up to 1500 fighters in combat.
-Hezbollah has also been very active to prevent rebel penetration from Syria to Lebanon, being one of the most active forces in the Syrian Civil War spillover in Lebanon.
+Hezbollah was involved since the beginning of the armed insurgency, and turned to active support and troop deployment from 2012 onwards.
+By 2014, Hezbollah was supporting Assad.
+Hezbollah deployed several thousand fighters and by 2015 had lost up to 1500 fighters.
+Hezbollah fought to prevent rebel penetration from Syria to Lebanon, becoming one of the most active forces in the war's extension there.